Lanagramme/config/documentations/vim/notes.md

 <c-o> <c-i> moving backward and forward in modification history

-:r![command] paste the output of the terminal command in the current file :!!date paste the current date and time
+:r![command] paste the output of the terminal command in the current file :r!date paste the current date and time
 !!sh with the cursor overing a terminal command => paste the output of the command in the current file

 :sp path/to/file => open file in a horizontal split